-We all want to save a buck or two, especially if we don’t have much to start with, but there are some things that are worth the splash-out and some that are not.
-Learn how to save money when starting your business by following our simple steps.
+We all like to save a buck or two, especially if we have a tight budget to start with, but there are some things that are worth the splash-out and some that are not.
+Learn how to save money when starting your business by following the simple tips below.

 We’ve helped hundreds of business owners build their brands and digital presence so we’ve seen a lot when it comes to startup success and failure.
 We’ve fixed so many other people’s mistakes that have cost some business owners quadruple what they could have paid to do it right the first time.

-So after years of shaking out heads at cheap industry flops, here’s what we recommend investing your money in and where we think you can save when starting your business…
+So, after years of shaking our heads at cheap industry flops, here’s what we recommend investing your money in and where we think you can save when starting your business…